David Leonard Wood: Murder trial

 Since the announcement of the charges, Wood and his attorneys attempted to delay the start of the trial using every legal avenue they could.
 Their first attempt was to have a change of venue to Dallas, as the attorneys claimed that the intense publicity surrounding the killings would prejudice the jury against their client.
 Eventually, after a series of pretrial hearings, the motion was granted, with the trial date being set for September 1992.

 Throughout the proceedings, Wood insisted on his innocence and stated that he knew many girls in the northeastern El Paso area, many of whom continued to communicate with him even after his arrest.
 As a convicted criminal, he admitted to analyzing methods of kidnapping and raping women without risking being arrested but claimed that he had not murdered anyone, saying that if he were to do that, he would have buried the bodies in a mountainous area where not even coyotes would find them.
-At one court hearing, Wood admitted to knowing to being present at the parking lot on the day when Vasquez-Dismukes had disappeared, but denied being the one responsible, claiming that he had been with a 16-year-old girl that night and even gave her name, which was later corroborated.
+At one court hearing, Wood admitted to being present at the parking lot on the day when Vasquez-Dismukes had disappeared, but denied being the one responsible, claiming that he had been with a 16-year-old girl that night and even gave her name, which was later corroborated.
 He also admitted under pressure that he was acquainted with Baker, but claimed that they had dated five months prior to her disappearance.
 When pressed about the murders of Wheatley and Smith, Wood claimed that he had never met them.

 In November 1992, based on the testimony of Kelling, the inmates at the county jail, and on the results from the examination of the lint found in the vacuum cleaner, Wood was convicted of the six murders by jury verdict and was officially sentenced to death on January 14, 1993.